 Preferred Securities risks are similar to those of investing in bonds, including credit risk and interest-rate risk.
 As nearly all preferred securities have issuer call options, call risk and reinvestment risk are also important considerations.
 In addition, investors face equity-like risks, such as deferral or omission of distributions, subordination to bonds and other more senior debt, and higher corporate governance risks with limited voting rights.
-IIM UC202210 CC202106
+For Internal Fidelity Use Only - Not for Client Distribution.
+IIM UC202302 CC202106